-If it cannot be communicated, check that CF node names, RMS node names, and CIP addresses set in /etc/cip.cf, /etc/default/cluster, and /etc/hosts are correct again.
+If it cannot be communicated, check again that CF node names, RMS node names, and CIP addresses configured in /etc/cip.cf and /etc/hosts in step 1 and step 2 are correct.

 2.2 CIP configuration file

 The CIP configuration file is stored in /etc/cip.cf on each node in the cluster.
 Normally, you can use the GUI to create this file during cluster configuration time.
 However, there may be times when you wish to manually edit this file.